 About neural tube defects

-The neural tube normally develops into the baby’s brain, spinal cord and spine.
-But when this tube doesn’t form properly, it’s called a neural tube defect.
+When the neural tube doesn’t form properly, it’s called a neural tube defect.
 Any part of the tube can be affected.

 Experts don’t really know why neural tube defects happen.
 They do know that genes and a lack of folate before and during pregnancy are factors.